RenderToolbox3/RenderToolboxDocker/README.md

 # Get the Output
 If you're doing all this from a cloud instance, you need a way to download the rendered images before you can look at them.

-You can push the rendered images to an Amazon S3 "bucket".  :
+You can push all the rendered images in `~/render-toolbox` to an Amazon S3 "bucket".:
  - `cd ~`
  - `tar -czpf test-renderings.tar.gz render-toolbox/`
  - `aws s3 cp test-renderings.tar.gz s3://render-toolbox-test-output/docker/test-renderings.tar.gz`

-Now you can easily download the `.tar` them from the S3 web interface.
+Now you can use the S3 web interface to download the `.tar.gz`, then open it locally.

 Note: in this example, `render-toolbox-test-output` is an S3 "bucket", which I (Ben) have permission to write to.
-You should create your own bucket ans use your own bucket name.
+You should create your own bucket and use your own bucket name.
 For example:
  - `aws s3 cp test-renderings.tar.gz s3://YOUR_OWN_BUCKET/docker/test-renderings.tar.gz`

 # Save a new Docker Image